-This is the first in our series of lists of vocabulary.
 Today, we’re talking about la vida, la familia, el trabajo, la cocina… that’s right, Spanish vocabulary!
-So, whether you’re on vacation, in a business meeting, or even having an emergency in a Spanish-speaking city, you’ll be covered as long as you memorize the words and phrases below.
-Find common Spanish words and expressions you’ll come across in everyday life in these 13 Spanish vocabulary lists organized by topic.
-Once you’ve read the article, there’s a free Spanish language quiz at the bottom of the page so that you can test yourself!
-Let us know how you did in the comments.
+Learning essential vocab is a key step if you want to learn to speak Spanish fast.
+So, whether you’re on vacation, in a business meeting, or even having an emergency in a Spanish-speaking city, you’ll be covered if you’ve memorized the core words and phrases below.
+These Spanish vocabulary lists organized by topic feature common Spanish words and expressions you’ll come across in everyday life.
+At the end of the article, there’s a free Spanish language quiz you can use to test yourself!

 Need a Spanish vocabulary cheat sheet?

 Grab your free PDF of our Spanish Vocabulary eBook today.

 13 Spanish Vocabulary Lists, By Topic & Level

 To help you find the most appropriate vocabulary for your needs, we’ve organized some essential Spanish vocabulary by topic.

 These lists include the 100 most common Spanish words and phrases, so you should learn them all sooner or later.
 However, if you want to learn something specific, use the search feature (⌘+F on Mac or Ctrl+F on Windows) and enter either an English or Spanish word.

 FYI, this list contains the most basic Spanish vocabulary.
 This first list, and the ones on manners and conversations, are your top priorities.
 They contain 50 basic Spanish words and phrases, the most common and useful vocabulary that you can start communicating with right away.
 They’re the bare minimum, the most important Spanish words to know if you’re traveling to a Spanish-speaking country or want to talk to a Spanish language partner.